abajwa-hw/hdp-datascience-demo/README.md

 ipython notebook
 ```

-To run the python demo execute below then point your browser to port where ipython notebook starts on and open airline_Scalding_R.ipynb
+- To run the python demo execute below as demo user, then point your browser to port where ipython notebook starts on and open airline_Scalding_R.ipynb
 e.g. http://sandbox.hortonworks.com:9999
 ```
 source ~/.bashrc